microsoft/TemplateStudio/docs/notifications.md

 Full toast notification documentation for UWP [here](https://developer.microsoft.com/en-us/windows/uwp-community-toolkit/api/microsoft_toolkit_uwp_notifications_toastcontent).

 ## Hub notifications
 HubNotificationsService is in change of configuring the application with the Azure notifications service to allow the application to receive push notifications from a remote service in Azure.
-The service contains a `InitializeAsync` method that setups the Hub Notifications.
-Yo must specify the hub name and the access signature before start working with Hub Notifications.
-Here is more [documentation](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-windows-store-dotnet-get-started-push) about how to create and connect an Azure notifications service.
+The service contains the `InitializeAsync` method that sets up the Hub Notifications.
+You must specify the hub name and the access signature before start working with Hub Notifications.
+There is more documentation about how to create and connect an Azure notifications service [here](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-windows-store-dotnet-get-started-push).

-About handling the app activation from a Toast Notification that is sent from Azure notification service you will need to add the same implementation of [ToastNotificationSample](/samples/notifications/ToastNotificationSample) detailed above.
+Toast Notifications sent from Azure notification service shoudl be handled in the same way as locally generated ones.
+See the above referenced [ToastNotificationSample](/samples/notifications/ToastNotificationSample) for more.

 ## Store notifications
 StoreNotificationsService is in change of configuring the application with the Windows Dev Center notifications service to allow the application to receive push notifications from Windows Dev Center remote service.
-The service contains a `InitializeAsync` method that setups the Store Notifications.
+The service contains the `InitializeAsync` method that sets up the Store Notifications.
 This feature use the Store API to configure the notifications.

-See more about how to [configure your app for targeted push notifications](https://docs.microsoft.com/windows/uwp/monetize/configure-your-app-to-receive-dev-center-notifications) and how to [send notifications to your app's customers](https://docs.microsoft.com/windows/uwp/publish/send-push-notifications-to-your-apps-customers).
+See the official documentation on how to [configure your app for targeted push notifications](https://docs.microsoft.com/windows/uwp/monetize/configure-your-app-to-receive-dev-center-notifications) and how to [send notifications to your app's customers](https://docs.microsoft.com/windows/uwp/publish/send-push-notifications-to-your-apps-customers).

-About handling the app activation from a Toast Notification that is sent from Windows Dev Center service you will need to add a similar implementation that detailed above, in this case, we should call to `ParseArgumentsAndTrackAppLaunch` to notify Windows Dev Center that the app was launched in response to a targeted push notification from Dev Center and get the original arguments.
+To handle app activation from a Toast Notification that is sent from Windows Dev Center service will need you to add a similar implementation to that detailed above.
+THe key difference is to call `ParseArgumentsAndTrackAppLaunch` to notify the Windows Dev Center that the app was launched in response to a targeted push notification and to get the original arguments.
+An example of this is shown below.

 ```csharp
 protected override async Task HandleInternalAsync(ToastNotificationActivatedEventArgs args)